 Various means of livelihood have been badly affected as people cannot leave their homes to fend for themselves.
-Making matters worse is the fact that the government’s palliative measures of food supplies to the homes of the most vulnerable people in society is not adequate as many homes are not reached because of the large population.
+Making matters worse is the fact that the government’s palliative measures of food supplies to the homes of the most vulnerable people in society are not adequate as many homes are not reached because of the large population.

 Furthermore, many people still do not believe the pandemic is real, hence the flouting of control measures.
 Some people do not wear face masks despite the government directives and safe distancing is not being observed by many people.
 This no doubt is a recipe for disaster.
 However, it is understandable that people are finding it frustrating to adapt to this new way of life.